LCarnovale/wavis/README.md

 # Introduction
 A simple multithreaded sound visualiser written purely in Python.
-All it really does is wrap the waveform around a circle, but I reckon it looks pretty good.
+The pattern is the reconstructed waveform after removal of phase information.

 Graphics are done using Tkinter.
 The benefit of this is that if you can run Python you can almost definitely run most of this program.
 It may or may not be the fastest way to